One thing: Snow.

-And it is a GREAT TIME to go for a walk on a preserve to enjoy both.
+And where better to go for a walk than out on an MxLT Preserve to enjoy the snow.

-And to connect to the beauty in nature all around us.
+And connect to the beauty in nature that is all around us.

 And please remember to tell a friend to join us with a membership in the land trust!